 BA 2004 (Political Science) Vassar College

-Research interests: material culture, political economy, technology and subjectivity, commons, Marxism, feminism, anarchism, urban politics, racial formation, critical theory, consumption
+Research interests: urban geography, political economy, technology and subjectivity, commons, Marxism, feminism, anarchism, racial formation, critical theory, consumption

 Regional focus: cities of North America; global circulations of urban policy and design

-Stehlin, J. "Magic City 2.0: Articulations of Soil, Law and Capital on Treasure Island." [working title] In Horiuchi, Lynne and Sankalia, Tanu, eds.
+Stehlin, J. "Magic City 2.0: Articulations of Soil, Law and Capital on Treasure Island."
+In Horiuchi, Lynne and Sankalia, Tanu, eds.
 Urban Reinventions: San Francisco's Treasure Island.
-Honolulu: University of Hawaii Press (forthcoming, 2014)
+Honolulu: University of Hawaii Press.
+In peer review, expected 2015.

 Stehlin, J. “Cycles of Investment: Bicycle Infrastructure, Gentrification and the Restructuring of the San Francisco Bay Area.”
-In review with Environment and Planning A as of July 2013.
+Forthcoming January 2015 with Environment and Planning A.

 Stehlin, J., 2010.
 "On Shifting Ground: Mobilizing Soil, Territorializing Power and Producing Place on San Francisco’s Treasure Island."
 International Association of Traditional Environments Working Paper Series.
 230.